keithgroup/mbGDML/docs/source/predicting.rst

 Predicting
 ==========

-mbGDML was originally designed just for GDML models; hence the name.
+mbGDML was initially designed just for GDML models, hence the name.
 However, other ML potentials or even QC methods can be used to make many-body predictions.
 We designed an extensible, modular framework for many-body predictions using :class:`~mbgdml.mbe.mbePredict`.